 (4) For coal-fired steam generating units, owners or operators of major sources must use the following equation to account for sulfur retention: [Equation not included.
 See ED.
 NOTE.]

-(5) Total sulfur dioxide emissions for the year must be the sum of each quantity burned, calculated in accordance with section (3) of this rule and reported in units of tons per year.
+(5) Total sulfur dioxide emissions for the year must be the sum of each quantity burned, calculated using section (3) and reported in units of tons per year.

 [ED.
 NOTE: Equations referenced are available from the agency.]